MahmoudSayedA/Bank-System/README.md

 # Bank-System
-This repo include a bank system console app
+This repo include a bank system disktop app its in progress now